 Water is necessary for every household chore that you do.
-Whether you need to wash clothes, make a cup of tea or cook something, the need for clean and safe water can’t be ignored.
-However, the scarcity of pure, clean and usable water makes it almost impossible to use your tap water directly for different household purposes.
-While a lot of you are concerned about the quality of drinking water, you tend to ignore the type of water you use for cleaning utensils, washing clothes or taking a bath.
+Whether you need to wash clothes, make a cup of tea, or cook something, the need for clean and safe water can’t be ignored.
+However, the scarcity of pure, clean, and usable water makes it almost impossible to use your tap water directly for different household purposes.
+While a lot of you are concerned about the quality of drinking water, you tend to ignore the type of water you use for cleaning utensils, washing clothes, or taking a bath.
 A lot of cities in India get hard water, which leaves an ugly stain in your bathroom and has a negative effect on your hair and skin.
 A lot of people are unaware that both contaminated water and hard water use different purification and softening processes.
 So, in this blog, we discuss the difference between water softening and water filtration.

 The Difference Between Water Softening and Water Filtration

 Water softening and water filtration are two different things.
-Here are some of the main differences between a water softener and water purifier.
+Here are some of the main differences between a water softener and a water purifier.

 Does a Water Softener Purify Water?